MedRepBench: A Comprehensive Benchmark for Medical Report Interpretation: Evaluation

 \textbf{VLMs}: We include a broad selection of recent vision-language models capable of document-level understanding, including InternVL2.5~\cite{chen2024expanding}, InternVL3~\cite{zhu2025internvl3}, Qwen2.5-VL~\cite{bai2025qwen2}, and LLaMA-4~\cite{meta2025llama}.
 These models are evaluated using their image input interface under consistent inference settings.

+We intentionally focus on general-domain VLMs to evaluate their transferability from generic document and vision-language understanding tasks to structured medical report extraction.
+Extending the benchmark to medical-specialized VLMs is a natural direction for future leaderboard development.

-\textbf{LLMs}: We additionally benchmark several text-only LLMs including DeepSeek-R1-Distill~\cite{guo2025deepseek} and the Qwen3~\cite{yang2025qwen3} series.
-LLMs are evaluated by injecting OCR-extracted text into the input prompt.
-Notably, DeepSeek-R1 is employed as an automatic evaluator for subjective scoring.
+\textbf{LLMs}: We additionally benchmark several text-only LLMs, including Qwen3 series~\cite{yang2025qwen3} and the DeepSeek-R1-Distill~\cite{guo2025deepseek}.
+For these models, OCR-extracted text is provided as part of the input prompt.
+DeepSeek-R1 is also employed as an automatic judge for subjective evaluation.

 For objective evaluation, we consider two settings: (1) end-to-end VLM interpretation from raw images, and (2) an auxiliary OCR-assisted setup where recognized text is provided to both VLMs and LLMs.
 In subjective evaluation, only the evaluator (DeepSeek-R1) receives OCR input, while models generate interpretations from their native inputs (images for VLMs, OCR for LLMs).
 This design ensures interpretability assessment is decoupled from access to ground-truth text, while remaining anchored to a consistent reference.